A Show of Hands

-The Making Books research centre at Bath Spa University brings together scholars, creative practitioners, and cultural professionals to explore the book – print and digital – as a created artefact and an object of study.
+The Making Books research centre brings together scholars, creative practitioners, and cultural professionals to explore the concept of the book as both a created artefact and object of study.

 We are interested in readers and reading practices, in print and digital culture, in technology and remediation, in book design and the book arts, in issues of access and preservation, and in the broader intellectual, cultural, social, economic, legal, and political frameworks that shape the world of the book and book futures.